rethinkdb/docs/api/python/accessing-rql/connect.md

 The authentication key can be set from the RethinkDB command line tool.
 Once set, client connections must provide the key as an option to `run` in order to make the connection.
 For more information, read "Using the RethinkDB authentication system" in the documentation on [securing your cluster](http://rethinkdb.com/docs/security/).

+{% infobox alert %}
 __Note:__ Currently, the Python driver is not thread-safe.
 Each thread or multiprocessing PID should be given its own connection object.
 (This is likely to change in a future release of RethinkDB; you can track issue [#2427](https://github.com/rethinkdb/rethinkdb/issues/2427) for progress.)
+{% endinfobox %}

+The RethinkDB Python driver includes support for asynchronous connections using Tornado and Twisted.
+Read the [asynchronous connections][ac] documentation for more information.

+[ac]: /docs/async-connections/#python-with-tornado-or-twisted

 __Example:__ Open a connection using the default host and port, specifying the default database.